gristlabs/grist-help/help/references-lookups.md

 len($RefList)
 ```

 We want to see how many events our Sponsors have attended.
 We can use lookupRecords to do this.
-The following formula is used in the Events Attended column of the Sponsors table.
+The following formula is used in the Events Attended column of the [Sponsors](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/2) table.

 ```
-len(Attendees.lookupRecords(Sponsor=$id))
+len(All_Registrations.lookupRecords(Sponsor=$id))
 ```

 <span class="screenshot-large">*![attendees-lookuprecords](images/references-lookups/attendees-lookuprecords.png)*</span>

 Let's break down the two parts of this formula, working from the inside out.

-`Attendees.lookupRecords(Sponsor=$id)` is looking for matches where the record in the Sponsor column of the Attendees table has the same ID as the record in this row of the Sponsors table.
-All records in the Attendees table that match are added to a list of records.
+`All_Registrations.lookupRecords(Sponsor=$id)` is looking for matches where the record in the Sponsor column of the All Registrations table has the same ID as the record in this row of the Sponsors table.
+All records in the All Registrations table that match are added to a list of records.
 Try writing the formula without `len()` to see what Grist returns.
 It should look something like this.

 <span class="screenshot-large">*![without-len](images/references-lookups/without-len.png)*</span>
 {: .screenshot-half }